fish-shell/fish-shell/doc_src/index.rst

 - **Redirection**: An operation that changes one of the input or output streams associated with a job.

-- **Switch**: A special kind of argument that alters the behavior of a command.
+- **Switch** or **Option**: A special kind of argument that alters the behavior of a command.
 A switch almost always begins with one or two hyphens.

 .. _quotes: